 Small Pond

 Here are a few suggestions for planting up a small pond to give ideas about how you might plant up your own.
-Plants can be bought as singles if desired; where we recommend threes or sixes of the same plant it is simply to give impact more quickly, especially if your pond is at the larger end of the range we give.
+Plants can be bought as singles if desired; where we recommend twos or threes of the same plant it is simply to give impact more quickly, especially if your pond is at the larger end of the range we give.

 Small Pond.
 Defined as: Bigger than a half-barrel pond but not over 6 feet by 4 feet.